 Advocate for positive change

-The Arc Minnesota supports individuals with disabilities, their family members, and allies in learning about policy issues and engaging elected officials.
+The Arc Minnesota supports individuals with disabilities and their allies in learning about policy issues and engaging elected officials.

 Through nonpartisan legislative advocacy, we support public policies founded in the principles of human & civil rights, self-advocacy & self direction, and equity & true belonging.